Exploring High Frequency Gravitational Waves with Magnons: Fermi normal coordinates in a planar GW

 In order to investigate response of magnons to a planar GW, we need to use coordinates which comove with the magnon system.
 To this end, we used Fermi normal coordinates in our previous work~\cite{Ito:2020wxi}.
 In~\cite{Ito:2020wxi}, we truncated the infinite series in Fermi normal coordinates at the leading order by demanding that the typical size of the magnon system $l$ is much smaller than the wavelength of GWs $\lambda$.
 However, the approximation is not accurate when $l$ is close to $\lambda$, and not valid when $l \gg \lambda$.
 In such situations, one needs to take into account the infinite number of terms in the series in the Fermi normal coordinates~\cite{Fortini198237,Marzlin:1994ia,Rakhmanov:2014noa}.
 As was shown in~\cite{Licht:2004ix,Berlin:2021txa}, the sum of the infinite series can be cast into a closed analytic form for a planar GW.
 Actually, when one considers a planar GW $h_{ij} \propto \cos(\omega t - \bm{k}\cdot\bm{x})$ in the transverse traceless gauge, the corresponding metric in the Fermi normal coordinate is given by

 where the Riemann tensor is defined by

 and evaluated at the origin of the coordinate.

 We use the Fermi normal coordinate with the metric (\ref{met}) to formulate excitations of magnons induced by a planar GW, which is applicable to any magnitude of $|\bm{k}\cdot\bm{x}| \sim kl$, even for the value larger than unity.
-In the previous papers~\cite{Ito:2020wxi,Ito:2020xvp}, the interaction between a spin of an electron and GWs in the presence of an external magnetic field was derived by taking the non-relativistic limit of the Dirac equation.
+Note that, in practice, we will use the transverse-traceless gauge to calculate the Riemann tensor since it is gauge invariant at linear order.
+In previous papers~\cite{Ito:2020wxi,Ito:2020xvp}, interaction between a spin of an electron and GWs in the presence of an external magnetic field was derived by taking the non-relativistic limit of the Dirac equation.
 The Hamiltonian for the interaction is given by

-where $\mu_{B}$ is the Bohr magneton, $\hat{S}$ stands for a spin operator of a Dirac particle such as an electron.
+where $\mu_{B}$ is the Bohr magneton, and $\hat{S}$ stands for a spin operator of a Dirac particle such as an electron.
 The effect of a planar GW is represented by $Q_{ij}$.
 The explicit formula derived in~\cite{Ito:2020wxi} is the leading approximation in the series of $|\bm{k}\cdot\bm{x}|$ in Eq.\,(\ref{met}).
 For the full metric (\ref{met}), one can repeat the discussion of~\cite{Ito:2020wxi} and obtain